*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 - A teaspoon of Yarrow Leaf

 - Then just steep normally as if you were making a cup of yarrow tea.

 - If you are using bags I recommend using a bag of each and doubling the amount of water.
-Basically making 2 cups this yarrow tea blend.
-You can find both yarrow tea bags (*affiliate link) and anise seed tea bags (*affiliate link) at Buddha Teas.
+Basically making 2 cups of this yarrow blend.

 Yarrow, Peppermint, And Elderflower Tea

 I really like this little yarrow tea blend in the winter.
 The spicy peppery flavor of the peppermint really helps drown out some of the yarrow teas bitterness, while still retaining some of its earthy charms.
 You can check out my flavor profile of peppermint tea for more information on it.